 We are sure that you will receive an excellent service from nplaw.
 However, if you feel you would like to make a complaint, the complaints procedure applicable to nplaw is as follows:-

-- If you are in any way dissatisfied with the service from nplaw, you should take the matter up with the person who provided the service or the Team Lead within nplaw or the Practice Director.
-In any event, the Practice Director will investigate the matter.
+- If you are in any way dissatisfied with the service from nplaw, you should take the matter up with the person who provided the service or the Team Lead within nplaw or the Director of Legal Services (nplaw) & Monitoring Officer.
+In any event, the Director of Legal Services (nplaw) & Monitoring Officer will investigate the matter.

-- If still dissatisfied, you should write to the Chief Legal Officer, Norfolk County Council, Martineau Lane, Norwich, Norfolk NR1 2DH, who will arrange for a review to be carried out.
+- If still dissatisfied, you should write to Chief Executive Officer, Norfolk County Council, Martineau Lane, Norwich, Norfolk, NR1 2DH, who will arrange for a review to be carried out.
 This will look into all aspects of your complaint and what actions have been taken to resolve the matter.
 Your letter will be acknowledged within 5 working days and we will let you know the findings of the review within a further 15 working days.
-In the Chief Legal Officer’s absence the Head of Democratic Services will undertake this function.
+In the Chief Executive Officer’s absence, the Director of Democratic and Regulatory Services will undertake this function.

 - If you believe that your complaint is one about maladministration by Norfolk County Council, you may complain to the Commissioner for Local Administration at:-